Bachman–Turner Overdrive: Early history: Brave Belt (1971–1973)

+New band name: Bachman-Turner Overdrive

 At this point the band's demo tape was still called Brave Belt III.
-Fach convinced the band that a brand new name was needed; one that capitalized on the name recognition of the band members.
+Fach convinced the band that a new name was needed, one that capitalized on the name recognition of the band members.
 The band had already mulled over using their surnames (à la Crosby, Stills, Nash & Young).
-While on their way back from a gig in Toronto, the group had spotted a copy of a trucker's magazine called Overdrive while dining at the Colonial Steak House in Windsor, Ontario, run by Colonial Jim Lambros.
+While on their way back from a gig in Toronto, the group had spotted a copy of a trucker's magazine called Overdrive while dining at the Colonial Steak House in Windsor, Ontario.
 After this, Turner wrote "Bachman–Turner Overdrive" and the initials "B.T.O." on a napkin.
 The rest of the band decided the addition of "Overdrive" was the perfect way to describe their music.

 BTO released their eponymous first album in May 1973.
 The album broke through in the US via border towns such as Detroit and Buffalo and stayed on the charts for many weeks despite lacking a hit single.
-The Turner-penned "Blue Collar" reached No. 21 on the Canadian RPM charts, but stalled at No. 68 on the US charts.
-The album's eventual success was very much the result of the band's relentless touring.
+The Turner-penned "Blue Collar" reached No. 21 on the Canadian RPM charts, but stalled at No. 68 on the US chart.
+The album's eventual success was the result of the band's relentless touring.
 Reportedly, Fach had agreed to put this album on the Mercury label only if the band would promote it with a heavy concert schedule.
-Wherever the band was getting significant airplay, Bachman–Turner Overdrive immediately travelled there, regardless of the tour routing, to build momentum.
+Wherever the band was getting significant airplay, Bachman–Turner Overdrive immediately traveled there, regardless of the tour routing, to build momentum.

 One such opportunity occurred in St. Louis, Missouri.
 Fred Turner said, "We got a call from radio station KSHE that was putting on a benefit.
 They wanted a band to headline that nobody heard of because the headline acts they had booked got bigger offers and weren't coming.
 We had the BTO I album out then, so they at least had something to play and make it look like we were big.
 They started playing our record every hour, every cut off the album, across six states – 150,000 watts.
 The record company called and said, 'What the hell's happening?
 We shipped ten thousand records to St. Louis in one week!'
 We got there and it was an outdoor drive-in theatre, fifteen to twenty thousand people.
 The region had been saturated with our album.
 They didn't know we were Canadian, they just knew the songs.
 It was incredible."

-Backed by manager Bruce Allen, the band logged over 300 dates in its first year of existence, and it paid off.
+Backed by manager Bruce Allen (who replaced Randy's brother Gary in 1972 when Gary was unable to relocate to Vancouver with the rest of Brave Belt), BTO logged over 300 dates in its first year of existence, and it paid off.
 BTO I would later be certified gold in 1974 by the Recording Industry Association of America.